-Employability is improved by a good academic record plus skills and attributes that enable you to adapt and manage the constantly changing work environment.
+Employability skills are the knowledge, attributes and experiences that you obtain to help you prepare for your career.
+These qualities enable you to adapt and manage the constantly changing work environment.

 - creativity and innovation

 - initiative and enterprise